Leghold traps are smooth jawed, spring-operated traps designed to capture an animal by the foot or leg.

 Use for declared feral cats is also permitted but only in limited circumstances under Ministerial approval.

 The feral or wild population of the cat has been declared as an established pest animal, under the CALP Act, on specified Crown land.
-Cats on other land have not been declared as established pest animals.
+Cats on other land have not been declared as established pest animals and must not be trapped using leghold traps.

 Leghold trapping of all other species is prohibited.